From Our Blog

 After the common cold, lower back pain is the second most common reason for visits to the doctor.
 Although lower back pain is easy to recognize, its causes are many, varied and often unclear.
 Thus, one of the greatest challenges facing physical therapists is to match the suspected cause of the pain with the best […]

-If you have lingering back pain that becomes worse with prolonged sitting, you may have a spinal compression fracture.
+Understanding Spinal Fractures If you have lingering back pain that becomes worse with prolonged sitting, you may have a spinal compression fracture.
 Though this sounds alarming, it is much more common than people realize, affecting approximately 700,000 Americans every year.
-The good news: In most cases, it can be treated without surgery.
-As we age, our bones become […]
+The good news: in most cases, it can be treated without surgery.
+The Impact of […]

 We’ve Got Your Back